-- Consulting and working with employees to reduce workplace hazards and risks through the Health and Safety Committee and/or individual or department meetings to improve our safety rules, procedures and safe systems of work.
+Consulting and working with employees to reduce workplace hazards and risks through the QSE Committee and/or individual or department meetings to improve our safety rules, procedures and safe systems of work.

-- Utilising the appropriate resources and external expertise, where applicable, on issues of company health and safety.
+• Utilising appropriate resources and external expertise, where applicable, on health and safety issues.

 Stephen and Prue have shared many accolades over the years for the quality of their environmental management and innovation including:

 2022 Environmental Excellence Award in the Small-Medium Winery category, presented by the South Australian Wine Industry Association (SAWIA)

 2021 Robert Parker Green Emblem for Outstanding Efforts in Sustainable Wine Production

 2020 International Sustainable Winegrowing Award – Gold Medal Winner

 2020 Outstanding Vitculturist – delicious.
 Harvey Norman Produce Awards